marcvidalbadia/eaR/README.md

 (See: Auditory_Model/Readme.txt)
 -->

-## A short glipmse to Auditory Images, the atom of **eaR** Package
+## A short glipmse to Auditory Images, the atom of **eaR**
-The kernel of **eaR** Package  is an adapted version of  [Van Immerseel and Martens (1992)](https://asa.scitation.org/doi/10.1121/1.402840) model of the auditory periphery.
+The undelaying model of **eaR**  is an adapted version of  [Van Immerseel and Martens (1992)](https://asa.scitation.org/doi/10.1121/1.402840) model of the auditory periphery.
 The auditory model -written in c-code- simulates the cochlear mechanical filtering using an array of overlapping band-pass filters yielding to a set of harmonic oscillators distributed in pitch-related frequency bands.
 The output of the model is the *primary image* or *auditory nerve image* (ANI), which represents the rate-code of neural discharge in a set of frequency bands.

 The package was designed through the object class `ANI`, which at least must contain an image, the sample frequency of the image and a set of frequencies or periods used in their transformations. <!---  Unlike in IPEM Toolbox, the formulation of the class `ANI`  facilitates interaction in the use of the functions and prevent disorderly data. -->